sourya-sen/oF_crossPlatformShaderExample/README.md

-This is an example to show how to develop cross platform apps that need shader which'll run both on desktop environments as well as on a Raspberry Pi.
+This is an example to show how to develop cross platform apps that need shaders which'll run both on desktop environments as well as on a Raspberry Pi.

 The shader folder needs two additional files depending on which platform you are on, details of those are below.
 They are not tracked by git/not in this repository so make sure you have them before you try to run this code!